 If you’ve read our articles, then you know that we are a small, U.S. Veteran-Owned heating and air conditioning company, and pride ourselves on giving people honest, straight answers to their questions.
 This will be no different – if your furnace is not blowing air on a cold day, it can be concerning.
 We get more and more furnace questions this time of the year, as temperatures drop, and people transition from air conditioning to heating.
 But what should you do if your problem is a furnace not blowing air?
-We have already addressed what to do if you have a furnace blowing cold air in a different post, but in this article we will be addressing what to do if your furnace is not blowing air through your ducts at all.
+We have already addressed what to do if you have a furnace blowing cold air, or when your furnace keeps turning on and off repeatedly in different posts, but in this article we will be addressing what to do if your furnace is not blowing air through your ducts at all.
 As with many of these furnace problems, there are many reasons for your furnace to stop blowing air, some of which you can troubleshoot yourself and some of which will require a licensed HVAC contractor.
 In this article, we will address what to do if you have a furnace not blowing air.
 We will do this by explaining the possible causes, in order of likelihood; starting with the most likely causes and working our way down the list.
 We will then discuss what troubleshooting steps you can take to get your furnace blowing air again.

 Is Your Furnace Not Blowing Air?
 Here’s How Your Furnace is Supposed to Work.

 If you’ve read some of our posts, then you know that I don’t like to dive into a topic without first explaining how that system should be working.
 For today’s topic, let’s give you a basic understanding of how your furnace works so we can then figure out what might be the likely cause of a furnace not blowing air.
 It is important now to point out that we are only talking about a furnace today, not a heat pump.
 If you have a heat pump, or are unsure of which your system is, first take a look at: Heat Pump vs Furnace.